pndaproject/red-pnda/General_Troubleshooting.md

 * Spark Web UI is on port `8080`
 * Jupyter is on port `9000`

-#### Q. What's the login credentials for the Grafana Server?

-Use `pnda/pndapnda` as the login credentials.

 #### Q. Why isn't Packages, Apps and Datasets tabs active on the Console Tab?

 Red PNDA currently doesn't include the services which provide those functionalities.